moby/moby/README.md

 bare metal and virtualized.
 It is available as a binary on most modern Linux systems, or as a VM on Windows, Mac and other systems.

-We also offer an [interactive tutorial](https://www.docker.com/tryit/) for quickly learning the basics of using Docker.

 For up-to-date install instructions, see the [Docs](https://docs.docker.com).

 Usage examples